aodn/utilities/geoserver/geoserver_stress_testing/README.md

 ![thingy](images/main.png)

 1. Save and close.
 GeoserverStressTest.jmx is now tailored ready to test your layer in the non-GUI mode
 1. The current set of tests are a single WFS request with no BBOX or data limits and multiple WMS tile requests
-1. This command below can be run over and over and the corresponding log will be appended.
-After running there will be a log file in the CWD called `[layername]_log.csv`

-###### Note: Run this a few times
+###### Run the test and repeat at least a few times
 ```
 jmeter -n -t GeoserverStressTest.jmx
 ```
+After the first run there will be a log file in the CWD called `[layername]_log.csv`

+###### Keep the log for long term comparisons!!
+1. This same stress test can be run over and over and the corresponding log for the layer will be appended.

 #### Get the graphs
 The example command below uses the resulting log for a layer called `example_profile_map` graphing all the  stress test runs.
 This example creates an output folder called `ouput` from the log file.
 In that folder there is a HTML page index.html to open in a browser.